-The net proceeds to us from the sale of the notes will be approximately \$\\$\\$\\$\\$\\$\\$\\$\ million (after underwriting discounts and our offering expenses).
+The net proceeds to us from the sale of the notes will be approximately \$900 million after deducting underwriting discounts and commissions and before deducting other estimated expenses.
 We intend to use the net proceeds to fund a portion of the cash consideration payable in connection with the Acquisition.
-Pending such application, the net proceeds from the sale of the notes will be invested in short-term-interest-bearing securities.
+Pending such application, the net proceeds from the sale of the notes will be invested in short-term interest-bearing securities.
 We expect to provide the remaining funds required for completion of the Acquisition from cash on hand and from our 2010 Credit Facility.
 This offering is not conditioned on the closing of the Acquisition and there can be no assurance that the Acquisition will be consummated.
-The notes offered hereby will be subject to mandatory redemption if the Acquisition is not consummated on or prior to March 31, 2011.
+The 2015 notes and the 2020 notes will be subject to special mandatory redemption if the Acquisition is not consummated on or prior to March 31, 2011 but the 2037 notes will not be subject to such special mandatory redemption.
+If the net proceeds from the sale of the 2037 notes are not used to finance the Acquisition, they will be used for general corporate purposes.
 See "Description of the notes-Special Mandatory Redemption."